simon123h/latex-image-paste/README.md

 # LaTeX Image Helper
-That is a fork from: [LaTeX Image Helper](https://github.com/simon123h/latex-image-paste)

 An Atom plugin for LaTeX grammar.
 Create image file relative to the markdown file and insert a relative url to that file.